Order online (or pick up) from:

 ART/NATURE | Publication date: May 1, 2021

-Published with the generous support of the Bobolink Foundation.
+Published by Little Bluestem Press, Athens, GA, with the generous support of the Bobolink Foundation.

 The fifty-four paintings in this volume celebrate the natural beauty of the rare tallgrass prairie environments of Illinois and the remarkable legacy of conservation that sustains them.
 Artist and author Philip Juras’s evocative canvases are based on extensive research, travel, and time in the field with prairie conservation experts.
 As a result, his luminous paintings, and his descriptions of them, are rich in ecological and historical detail.